Last news in Fakti

 The canal’s operators were recently forced to cut the number of crossings due to drought and have raised prices.
 In fiscal 2024, the canal generated a net profit of $3.45 billion.

 Since trade with the United States accounts for a large portion of the canal’s traffic, its businesses have also borne the brunt of the increased costs.
-In December, Trump accused Panama of charging “ridiculous” and “exorbitant” fees. fees, calling them "extortion".
+In December, Trump accused Panama of charging “ridiculous” fees and "excessive" fees, calling them "extortion".

-The terms of the 1977 treaty signed by Carter stipulate that Panama must maintain neutrality, meaning its government cannot impose lower fees on ships carrying goods from the U.S. But pressure from the Trump administration could lead to widespread price cuts or force the canal authority to abandon higher fees during the next crisis.
+The terms of the 1977 treaty signed by Carter stipulate that Panama must maintain neutrality, meaning its government cannot impose lower fees on ships carrying goods from the US.
+However, pressure from the Trump administration could lead to a general reduction in prices or force the canal authority to abandon higher fees during the next crisis.

-Another, less likely option is for the U.S. to take military control of the canal by invading the Central American country.
-Washington did so in late 1989, when U.S. troops were deployed there to oust military dictator and former CIA agent Manuel Noriega.
-After the U.S. invasion, Panama's U.S.-backed government abolished its army.
-The country, which has a population of about 4.5 million, now has a small paramilitary group.
+Another, less likely option is for the US to take military control of the canal by invading the Central American country.
+Washington did so in late 1989, when US troops were deployed there to oust military dictator and former CIA agent Manuel Noriega.
+After the US invasion, Panama's US-backed government abolished its army.
+The country of about 4.5 million people now has a small paramilitary group.
 Trump has not ruled out military means to resolve the dispute.